-It varies depending on your salary and the level of pension contributions you pay.
+It varies depending on your salary and your level of Scheme contributions.
 Please see the section in the booklet 'How much will I save by participating in Pensions+' on page 4 for more information.

 Why are savings different for different rates of pay?